South Asia: Medieval era

 The wave of raids on north Indian and western Indian kingdoms by Muslim warlords continued after Mahmud of Ghazni, plundering and looting these kingdoms.
 The raids did not establish or extend permanent boundaries of their Islamic kingdoms.
 The Ghurid Sultan Mu'izz al-Din Muhammad began a systematic war of expansion into North India in 1173.
 He sought to carve out a principality for himself by expanding the Islamic world, and thus laid the foundation for the Muslim kingdom that became the Delhi Sultanate.
 Some historians chronicle the Delhi Sultanate from 1192 due to the presence and geographical claims of Mu'izz al-Din in South Asia by that time.

 The Delhi Sultanate covered varying parts of South Asia and was ruled by a series of dynasties: Mamluk, Khalji, Tughlaq, Sayyid, and Lodi dynasties.
 Muhammad bin Tughlaq came to power in 1325, launched a war of expansion and the Delhi Sultanate reached it largest geographical reach over the South Asian region during his 26-year rule.
 A Sunni Sultan, Muhammad bin Tughlaq persecuted non-Muslims such as Hindus, as well as non-Sunni Muslims such as Shia and Mahdi sects.

 Revolts against the Delhi Sultanate sprang up in many parts of South Asia during the 14th century.
 In the northeast, the Bengal Sultanate became independent in 1346 CE.
 It remained in power through the early 16th century.
 The state religion of the sultanate was Islam.
 In South India, the Hindu Vijayanagara Empire came to power in 1336 and persisted until the middle of the 16th century.
 It was ultimately defeated and destroyed by an alliance of the Muslim Deccan sultanates at the Battle of Talikota.

-About 1526, the Punjab governor Dawlat Khan Lodī reached out to the Mughal Babur and invited him to attack the Delhi Sultanate.
+About 1526, the Punjab governor Daulat Khan Lodi reached out to the Mughal Babur and invited him to attack the Delhi Sultanate.
 Babur defeated and killed Ibrahim Lodi in the Battle of Panipat in 1526.
 The death of Ibrahim Lodi ended the Delhi Sultanate, and the Mughal Empire replaced it.